Skip to main content

 $ sudo vi php.ini

-# Add at the end of a file
+# Add at the end of the file

 [whatap]